Using LiveDocs (beta)

 Import your document or start typing from scratch or copy and paste content directly from another file.

-I suggest turning off the author highlighting as it is not very useful.
+Turn off the author highlighting as it is not very useful.
 It is just too much colour.

 Click on the eye icon at the top to remove the blue author highlighting.
 It won't always be blue - it could be another colour.